-We take pride in the overall behavior of Jonathan Jennings Elementary School students.
+We take pride in the overall behavior of Riverside Elementary School students.
+We realize that very few of our students will ever come to the office for disciplinary action.
+Riverside provides each student with maximum opportunities to acquire an excellent education.
 No student has the right to interfere with another's opportunity to learn due to his/her poor manners, actions, or lack of consideration.
 All classroom rules and school procedures are developed with this in mind.

-The entire staff has the goals of establishing an atmosphere of respect throughout the school in which children will be safe, secure, happy, and have a maximum opportunity to learn.
-In an effort to accomplish these goals, we have developed a school-wide positive behavior intervention support plan known as PRIDE.
+The entire staff has the goal of establishing an atmosphere of respect throughout the school in which children will be safe, secure, happy, and in addition, have a maximum opportunity to learn.
+In an effort to accomplish this goal, we have developed a school-wide positive behavior intervention support plan known as PRIDE.
 The plan specifies rules that cover the behaviors we expect from our students.
 The plan also states that students who break the rules will receive negative consequences, and students who follow rules will receive positive consequences.
+Our school-wide expectations and rules are listed for you.
 Each teacher is responsible for his/her own classroom discipline and has a similar plan for classroom behavior, a copy of which will be sent to you by your child's teacher.